openssl/openssl/doc/designs/quic-design/quic-api.md

  *
  * For QUIC:
  *   Creates a new stream.
 Must be called only on a QUIC connection SSL object.
  *   Can be used on client or server.
-If the SSL_FLAG_UNI flag is set, the
+If the SSL_STREAM_FLAG_UNI flag is set,
- *   created stream is unidirectional, otherwise it is bidirectional.
+ *   the created stream is unidirectional, otherwise it is bidirectional.
  *
  *   To be MSMT-safe.
  *
  * For TLS and DTLS SSL objects:
  *   Always fails.
  */
-#define SSL_FLAG_UNI    1
+#define SSL_STREAM_FLAG_UNI    1

 SSL *SSL_new_stream(SSL *ssl, uint64_t flags);
 ```